Policy and Research Issues: Math and Science Education

 Issue: Under-representation of high school graduates in STEM

 Policy/Practice Questions: What are the factors in secondary education that predict STEM pipeline participation in college and beyond and can be targeted through policy innovation?
 How can policy makers close the gender gap in STEM?

-The inclusion of interest and motivation items in the student questionnaire will give NCES a more accurate instrument for measuring key factors predicting choice of postsecondary paths, including majors and eventual careers.
-Coupled with the mathematics assessment's focus on algebra and the administrator/counselor surveys, HSLS:09 provides a new set of predictors at the individual level for examining continuation in the STEM pipeline.
+- The inclusion of interest and motivation items in the student questionnaire gave NCES a more accurate instrument for measuring key factors predicting choice of postsecondary paths, including majors and eventual careers.
+Coupled with the mathematics assessment's focus on algebra and the administrator/counselor surveys, HSLS:09 provided a new set of predictors at the individual level for examining continuation in the STEM pipeline.